andrew-smalls/directory-compare-9000/ReadMe.md

 The UI lets the user pick two folders, run a comparison, and see each entry labeled: "Match" - if the dir/subdirs are the same in terms of name and size - or "Different".

+My personal use case: I had 2 hard disks with many-many-many pictures separated in directories and subdirectories.
+The problem was, I had duplicate directories as well and manually identifiyng which directories were duplicates was too time-consuming.
+Alternative software for this is too bloated: most similar tools recursively go directory after directory and scan the files to find duplicates - this is something very demanding on older HDDs.

 ### Initial screen
 ![1](demo/1.png)